WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## Aspects of the straw proposal

-The use of a single `Signed-Headers` header field prevents us from signing non-pseudo request headers.
+The use of a single `Signed-Headers` header field prevents us from signing aspects of the request other than its effective request URL ({{?RFC7230}}, section 5.5).
 For example, if an author signs both `Content-Encoding: br` and `Content-Encoding: gzip` variants of a response, what's the impact if an attacker serves the brotli one for a request with `Accept-Encoding: gzip`?

 {{signature-validity}} can succeed when some delivered headers aren't included in the signed set.
 This accommodates current TLS-terminating intermediates and may be useful for SRI ({{uc-sri}}), but is risky for trusting cross-origin responses ({{uc-pushed-subresources}}, {{uc-explicit-distributor}}, and
-{{uc-offline-websites}}).
+{{uc-offline-websites}}). {{authority-chain-validation}} requires all headers to be included in the signature before trusting cross-origin pushed resources, at Ryan Sleevi's recommendation.

 # Privacy considerations